RC airplane training methods

 Incidentally, although these rc plane training methods do apply to all rc aircraft types, for the purpose of this page we'll just stick with airplanes.

-The 3 main rc airplane training methods described on this page are:
+So, the 3 main rc airplane training methods described on this page are:

 Without doubt this is the best method of rc airplane flight training, and is the option you should choose if you want to jump in at the deep end with an IC airplane, rather than electric power, and you have no experience whatsoever.

 Getting yourself along to a local rc flying club is a great idea if you want to take the hobby seriously.
 Use the rc airplane club directory of this website to see if there's one close to where you live.

 Most clubs have certified instructors, or at least experienced rc pilots who are willing to teach, and some clubs even have a club trainer airplane reserved for use by new members, so you can 'fly before you buy'!

 If learning to fly rc airplanes at a club, there are a few methods that you'll likely encounter...

 The first one is the traditional method of side-by-side instruction, either by sharing a single transmitter or, more commonly, using a buddy box system.